 Back in the day, when tube transmitters ruled the broadcast world, the common practice was to have a big cooling fan moving outside air through the transmitter building connected to a thermostat.
 Temperature swings of 30 to 40 degrees were common, however, the tube rigs could handle almost any temperature that didn’t melt plastic or freeze water.

-Today’s solid state transmitters are not that rugged.
-They like to have there rooms around 70 degrees +/- 10 degrees or so.
-Not to mention the other computer controlled equipment commonly found at a transmitter site.
+Today’s solid-state transmitters are not that rugged.
+They like to have their rooms around 70 degrees +/- 10 degrees or so.
+Not to mention the other computer-controlled equipment commonly found at a transmitter site.
 Things like air chain processors, STLs, remote controls, etc. So, lots of air conditioning is the norm, and with lots of air conditioning comes lots of maintenance.

 Of course, the entire cooling coil inside is frozen solid.